MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-share-report-teams.md

 # Chat in Microsoft Teams directly from the Power BI service

-You can chat about Power BI dashboards, reports, and visuals directly to Microsoft Teams from the Power BI service.
-Use the **Chat in Teams** feature to quickly start conversations when you view reports and dashboards in the Power BI service.
+You can chat about Power BI dashboards, reports, visuals, and dashboards directly to Microsoft Teams from the Power BI service.
+Use the **Chat in Teams** feature to quickly start conversations when you view reports, dashboards, and [datasets](../connect-data/service-datasets-hub#view-dataset-details-and-explore-related-reports) in the Power BI service.

 ## Requirements